Maple Wood | Uses, Color, Advantages, and Disadvantages

 • Maple wood is available at an affordable price.

-• Maple wood has a great dark brown appearance.
+• Maple wood has a great appearance.

-• It requires low care and maintenance
+• It requires low care and maintenance.

 Disadvantages